CaspervanWetten/DataDetectives/README.md

 ## Known Bugs

 There is a known issue where data for Iceland and Norway may intermittently disappear on the choropleth map.
 If you encounter this, a simple page reload (not the entire service) should resolve the problem.

+Clicking on a country in the choropleth while downloading/preparing the new datasets *may* trigger an error requiring a complete restart.
+This behaviour is inconsistent, and varies wildly between machines (doesn't happen at all on some machines, happens semi-frequently on others).

 ## Installation and Usage